Join PXL at the Top of the Grapevine

-The establishment of Fort Tejon by the United States Army in the 1850's, recognized the strategic importance of the Grapevine Pass: the mountain gateway between the great Central Valley of California to the north and Los Angeles and the Mojave Desert to the south and east.
-Despite being at an elevation of 3500 feet, the availability of water year round made this the ideal place for a military base perched at the edge of a desert, and particularly at a time when horse mounted "dragoons" were necessary for the protection of settlers and to keep the peace among the native populations.
+The establishment of Fort Tejon by the United States Army in 1854, recognized the strategic importance of the Grapevine Pass: the mountain gateway between the great Central Valley of California to the north and Los Angeles and the Mojave Desert to the south and east.
+Despite being at an elevation of 3500 feet, the availability of water year round made this the ideal place for a U.S. Army base perched at the edge of a desert, and particularly at a time when horse mounted "dragoons" were necessary for the protection of settlers and to keep the peace among native peoples.
 Even today, this spot is so critical to the economy of California that a snowfall, or for that matter, a traffic accident on Interstate 5, can mean a detour of 200 miles.

 Fort Tejon is also the 1857 historical reference point for what is estimated to have been the worst earthquake along the San Adreas Fault in recorded history.
 Possibly as large as a 7.9, and felt from Stockton to San Diego, the Fort Tejon Earthquake ruptured an area 225 miles long from Parkfield to San Bernardino, and created displacements as large as 21 feet.